vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

         This should wait until the navbar overhaul is complete (listed under big projects)

+    Note: Clickable sample
+        Not sure where to leave this note, so I'll put it here.

+        It's not in the code base anymore, but the original navbar has an example of how to get the absolute position of a component and calculate the relative position of a click.
+This can be found in commit f3feb62df111e93de68de8b885f1f20b8c0fc842

 MEDIUM PROJECTS
     Improvement: Italics and Bold from JSON